largehadroncollider/defcon-guide/DEF CON Guide.md

 * Turn your device off/turn off all networking when not in use, aka airplane mode
 * Consider using a secondary phone without personal photos/emails/etc.
 * Avoid bringing any “work” electronics unless you absolutely have to
 * Physical security is still super important.
+Use a privacy screen on your laptop.
 Don’t let people watch what you do on your screen/learn your PIN/unlock pattern (which shows up in skin oil)/etc. Don’t leave your phone sitting around unattended.
 Don’t leave your phone sticking up out of your back pocket begging to fall out… or worse.
 * DO NOT PLUG INTO STRANGE USB/CHARGERS.
 Plug yourself into other types of strange in Vegas.
-Not puter ports.
+Not 'puter ports.
 Get a USB power only adapter, aka USB condom for charging if you don’t have a trusted wall wart handy.

 ### Burner Devices